aexyel/pkg_search/README.md

 # Bugs / limitation

+Won't download ports archive after moving build from -current to next version.

-No known bugs.
-All is feature.
+One known bug.
+All other is feature.

 # Thanks